ChoralFest

 Performances

-Begin your ChoralFest adventure at our check-in table on the front porch of the Quillen building.
+Begin your ChoralFest adventure at our check-in table on the front porch of Quillen.
 There we will greet you, provide your conference packet, and answer any questions.
 We will help you find your lodging and the Dolphin Room, just through the lobby of the Quillen building.
 Dolphin is our rehearsal room overlooking the ocean, and it is our primary meeting place and musical home during our week together.

 Saturday Evening Introduction